 10. With regard to the tests referred to in paragraphs 7, 8 and 9, the relevant system operator may select only one of the three control options for testing.

+11. For EVs in pools, the pooling mechanisms shall be proofed, so that the overall pooling behaviour can be used for compliance simulations.

+The pooling mechanisms shall be certified on EC-level to be used in all member states and shall be accepted by the relevant network operator.
 Article 49

 Compliance tests for type D power park modules